How can you help?

 Anyone from a health service who works with a client is bound by confidentiality rules.
 This is necessary to keep people's information private.
 In therapy, this helps people open up and share sensitive information that they may not discuss otherwise.
 For friends or family members, this can be very frustrating, as you may wish to know what is happening, but are unable to get information.
 This section explores confidentiality rules and your options.

 The law says that someone has to keep your information confidential if:

 You want it to be kept private,

 The professional(s) know this.

-if your friend or family member wants you to be able to give or get information about their care, they can talk to us about this.
+If your friend or family member wants you to be able to give or get information about their care, they can talk to us about this.
 They will be asked for consent to share information, which the service will make a note of.
 A service must usually ask you before they share information.
-The client can limit what information is shared, so may request no information is given, or only some information.
-For example, you may be happy for us to confirm you are having treatment, but not give details of your treatment and care needs.
+The client can limit what information is shared, so may request that no information is given, or only some information.
+For example, they may be happy for us to confirm they are having treatment, but not give details of treatment and care needs.

 Most therapists will be happy to have a friend or family member to come along to a session to give or get more information, but will want to discuss this privately with their client first.